theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/3_builder/Builder.md

 1. The **Builder** interface declares product construction steps that are common to all types of builders.
 2. **Concrete Builders** provide different implementations of the construction steps.
-Concrete builders may produce products that don’t follow the common interface.
+Concrete builders may produce products that don't follow the common interface.
 3. **Products** are resulting objects.
-Products constructed by different builders don’t have to belong to the same class hierarchy or interface.
+Products constructed by different builders don't have to belong to the same class hierarchy or interface.
 4. The **Director** class defines the order in which to call construction steps, so you can create and reuse specific configurations of products.
 5. The **Client** must associate one of the builder objects with the director.
-Usually, it’s done just once, via parameters of the director’s constructor.
+Usually, it's done just once, via parameters of the director's constructor.
 Then the director uses that builder object for all further construction.
-   However, there’s an alternative approach for when the client passes the builder object to the production method of the director.
+   However, there's an alternative approach for when the client passes the builder object to the production method of the director.
 In this case, you can use a different builder each time you produce something with the director.

 译: